top of page

 Do not fear what you are about to suffer.
 Behold, the devil is about to throw some of you into prison, that you may be tested, and for ten days you will have tribulation.
 Be faithful unto death, and I will give you the crown of life. —Revelation 2:10

-Fear causes man to escape what he considers risky or dangerous.
-Then fear can be a powerful impediment for a joyful and strong walk in the Lord’s will, because the road is full of obstacles that might slow us down.
-Jesus says fear not, stay faithful, because nothing can or will take away what I bought for you on the cross.
-The worst thing in this life can be defined as “suffering unto death,” and not even this can separate you from the love of God that is in Christ Jesus.
-This is not a message to Smyrna.
-It is for you, dear child of God, as you endure severe afflictions.
-Jesus lovingly says to you, “Do not fear.”
+Fear causes man to avoid what he considers risky or dangerous.
+Fear can be a powerful impediment to a joyful and strong walk in the Lord’s will, because the road is full of obstacles that might slow us down.
+Jesus says "fear not;" stay faithful, because nothing can or will take away what He bought for you on the cross.
+The worst thing in this life can be defined as “suffering unto death,” but not even that can separate us from the love of God that is in Christ Jesus (Romans 8:38-39).

 For Reflection

-2. What do you value more, a life free from suffering, or a glorious, eternal future with Jesus?
+1. What do you value more, a life free from suffering, or a glorious, eternal future with Jesus?

-3. How does Jesus’ promise of the crown of life provide hope and encouragement in the midst of your trials?
+2. How does Jesus’ promise of the crown of life provide hope and encouragement in the midst of your trials?

 Recent Posts